supermemo-wiki/SuperMemo.Wiki/supermemo.md

 ## Incremental Reading

 **Incremental Reading (IR)** is a technique for organizing learning in a way that encourages *variety of studying material*.
-By contrast, traditional reading involves a linear process of reading a single topic extended periods of time.
+By contrast, traditional reading involves a linear process of reading a single topic for extended periods of time.

 In the context of this wiki, **material** designates any sort of media through which learning can be achieved.
 Some example of material include: books, web articles, videos, podcasts, etc.